Synkevych/flexpart-on-openstack/README.md

 # openstack

-This is a project to create many (a dozen or more) virtual machines(instance) in cloud web services based on OpenStack, to calculate a model for predicting the spread of air pollution.
+This is a project to create many (a dozen or more) virtual machines(instance) in cloud web services based on OpenStack, to calculate a flexpart model for predicting the spread of air pollution.

 The main commands for working with OpenStack are described in the file: [OpenStack_command](OpenStack_command.md)